OpenStickCommunity/GP2040-CE/docs/usage.md

 ## SOCD Modes

 [Simultaneous Opposite Cardinal Direction (SOCD)](https://glossary.infil.net/?t=SOC) cleaning will ensure the controller obeys certain directional input rules when sending inputs to the computer/console.
-GP2040 users can choose 1 of the 3 SOCD Modes **while the controller is in use by pressing one of the following button combinations:**
+GP2040 users can choose 1 of the 3 SOCD Modes **while the controller is in use by pressing one of the following button default combinations:**

 * <hotkey v-bind:buttons='["S2", "A1", "Up"]'></hotkey> - **Up Priority mode**: Up + Down = Up, Left + Right = Neutral (Standard stickless behavior).
 * <hotkey v-bind:buttons='["S2", "A1", "Down"]'></hotkey> - **Neutral mode**: Up + Down = Neutral, Left + Right = Neutral.